Board of Directors

 Jay Seller, PhD, President

 Dr. Jay Seller is President for Arts for Colorado.
 Seller is the former president of the Educational Theatre Association (EdTA) and the former chapter director for Colorado State Thespians.
-Seller comes to his current role in arts administration with an impressive 32 years of experience as a high school theatre teacher and fine arts coordinator with Adams Twelve school district.
-Seller is the recipient of numerous arts educational awards, including: Educational Theatre Association Hall of Fame – Nationally recognized Arts Instructor, Colorado State Thespians Hall of Fame, USA Today All-Star Teacher, the Alliance for Colorado Theatre Outstanding Colorado Educator Award, and the Richard K. Knaab Outstanding Contribution to Theatre Education Award.
-In 2013, the Colorado Theatre Guild awarded Seller and the Colorado Thespians an award for Outstanding Work in Arts Advocacy.
-Seller has served in numerous capacities, endeavoring to address the needs of the educational arts community in Colorado and across the nation.
+Seller comes to his current role in arts administration with an impressive 20+ years of experience in public education.
+Dr. Seller is the recipient of numerous awards, including: EdTA Hall of Fame, Colorado State Thespians Hall of Fame, USA Today All-Star Teacher, ACT Outstanding Colorado Professional, and numerous other awards for his work in the Arts and Nonprofit sector.
+Seller has served in numerous capacities, endeavoring to address the needs of the nonprofit sector in Colorado and across the nation.

 Pamela Pleasant-Foster, Treasurer